LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W03-D1-ConditionalStatements-if.md

 [^2]: JavaScript will treat an undeclared variable as a global variable even if you first assign a value to it in a local scope.
 [^3]: To get a driver's license in Oregon you must be: 18 years of age or older.
 Or at least 16 year's of age, have had a permit for 6 months, have had a driver's ed class and 50 hours of supervised driving time, or no driver driver's ed and 100 hours of supervised driving time.

+[^4]: The second processing condition is implied.
+You could add it to the IPO or not, but it does need to be added explicitly in the code as an `else if` statement.